-Although there are no restrictions against cabling DS4000 EXP100 and DS4000 EXP700 storage expansion enclosures together.
+Although there are no restrictions against cabling either DS4000 EXP100 and DS4000 EXP700 or DS4000 EXP100 and DS4000 EXP700 storage expansion enclosures together.
 For ease of future maintenance and possible troubleshooting, however, IBM recommends that you group or plan your configuration to allow for grouping of all DS4000 drive expansion enclosures by type in a DS4000 Storage Subsystem redundant drive loop, if possible.

-Even though IBM supports intermixing different drive expansion Attention: enclosure models in the same redundant drive loop, IBM recommends use of a single drive expansion enclosure model (for example, EXP100, EXP500, EXP700, EXP710, or EXP810) in a given redundant drive loop.
+Attention: Even though IBM supports intermixing different drive expansion enclosure models in the same redundant drive loop, IBM recommends use of a single drive expansion enclosure model (for example, EXP100, EXP500, EXP700, EXP710, or EXP810) in a given redundant drive loop.
 IBM recommends as best practice the use of only one single drive expansion enclosure model.